Gregory J Tucker, K.C.

 Arbitration and Appraisal.
 Greg has acted as arbitrator and appraiser in connection with insurance disputes.

 Non-Insurance Counsel Work.
-Greg regularly acts as counsel in non-insurance matters, in certain specific areas of practice, including judicial reviews and statutory appeal, First Nations consultation/accommodation disputes, complex insolvency proceedings, and proceedings to enforce contractual/intellectual property rights.
+Greg occasionally acts as counsel in non-insurance matters, in certain specific areas of practice, including judicial reviews and statutory appeal, First Nations consultation/accommodation disputes, complex insolvency proceedings, and proceedings to enforce contractual/intellectual property rights.

 Greg attended the University of British Columbia, for both his undergraduate degree (B.A.
 (Hons.)
 Political Science and International Relations) and law school.
 He earned various scholarships including a Law Foundation Entrance Scholarship.
 He was a member of the varsity rowing team during undergrad and law school.
 After graduating Greg clerked with the BC Court of Appeal in 1990-1991, before joining Owen Bird.